zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-loading-using-sql/enabling-data-integrity/enabling-data-integrity.md

     ![Error message showing duplicates](images/data-loading-lab3-step2-substep-3.png)

     **NOTE:** The data integrity checking does not depend on the name of the source data file.
-We could use a different filename (i.e. a filename that has not been used before) and we would get the same result - an error message that indicates the data file contains records that have already been loaded.
+We could use a different filename (i.e. a filename that has not been used before) and we would get the same result - an error message indicating the data file contains records that have already been loaded.

 4. Check the value of total sales in the `movie_sales_fact` table: